Code-Institute-Submissions/MariaHochstoeger-project22/README.md

     - In order to show the user how many questions are remaining in the game, a progress bar could be introduced.
     - With each question answered, the progress bar would fill up until it was full after answering the last question.
     - This would give the user a better feeling of how much time the game needs, and motivate users to play until the end.

+- Display a personalized message depending on the score

+    - After answering all questions, the score is displayed
+    - Along with the score, there could be a message giving the user more feedback on how they did
+    - Low scores would get more words of encouragement, while higher scores would get more words of praise

 ## UX